- Tactical turn-based RPG in open-world

 There are friendly and enemy characters in the world.
 NPCs can help the player or aid him into new directions.
 We put big effort into the world locations for the player to explore and visit as it is the key to discover the path to Urtuk's ultimate cure!

-The game will end when all you party members are dead.
+The game will end when all your party members are dead or when Urtuk is killed.

 The world of Urtuk is dynamic, meaning for example, if you engage a scavengers camp and killed 3 out of 5 scavengers, then when the battle is over and you engage the same camp again, only the remaining 2 out of 5 will be present in the upcoming combat for you.

 The characters in the game have classic RPG stats like level, abilities, skills, HP and so forth..
 With each combat your party members gain experience and level up.
-There are many classes you can choose your member from, like tanks, damage dealers, support, disabler.
+There are many classes you can choose your member from, like tanks, damage dealers, supporters, disablers.
 We will discuss the class system in another section.

-We also have the "inventory slots" for each character, e.g. you can change your weaponry and armour.
+Each character can be equipped by gear like swords, plates, shields, helmets, etc.., so you can change that weaponry and armour.
 Some class restrictions apply here.
 You can get items as loot from combat or buy/find it in the world.

 Gameplay - combat